 According to a Capterra help desk software study, respondents said that behind email integration, FAQs were the most commonly used feature of their help desks.

 FAQs are one of the best customer support resources to have available and investing in a knowledge base to make your customers’ lives easier is one of the best things you can do for your business.
 FAQs also allow your customers to have customer support anytime they need it (helpful in case you don’t have 24/7 support).

 Whether it’s now or later, a help desk is always a good way to help increase productivity in your company and keep the customer support clutter at bay.

-If you do decide to drop the ball, here are some great resources to help you decide on the best help desk software for your company:
+If you do decide to drop the ball, check out our article on the best help desk software for your company.